jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 > Some messages we received from Victor.

 ## Week 4 - Day 1
 Today Oscar showed us different ways to code a LED light using the ESP32 feather board.
 Also integrating pre existing libraries to generate different non-uniform ways to make the LED light blink.
 The class was very practical.
 We also learned about MQTT-Broker servers and did a collective exercise of synchronizing our LED lights.
+Another concept that brought my attention was "Raspberry pi" (Single Board Computer), which is a very simple computer or a more complex Arduino.

 ###**Micro challenge 7** XXXX
 xxxxxx